silverbulletmd/silverbullet/website/LLM Use.md

 The ease and pace at which an AI agent produces a full pull request with meticulous sounding description and thousands of lines of code added (many of which are “tests”) is impressive.
 However, because of reasons listed before, now _my part starts_.
 I now have to go through this code for _hours or even days_ that only took _minutes_ to produce.

 This is not a fair game, and I’m not here for it.
+I’m sure your intention is good, but it’s often simply counter productive.

 # Enforcement
 I’m not the type of person that is interested in strict rules and policing.
 My approach is always to focus on explaining the _why_ and giving context so that people can draw their own conclusions.